This daisy granny square crochet pattern is a simple way to add a bit of texture and color to your projects.

 Soft pastels create a lighter look, while bold or earthy tones can completely change the feel.

-Another reason this daisy granny square crochet pattern stands out is how versatile it is.
 You can make a single square for a small project, or build multiple squares into blankets, tote bags, cushion covers, or even wearable pieces.
-Once you get the hang of the pattern, it becomes an easy repeat that's ideal for batch-making.

 Why You'll Love This Pattern